moliver28/research-handbook/content/handbook/engineering/development/ops/verify/ci-platform/_index.md

 #### Weekly

-Given the distributed nature of our team members, our _meetings_ consist of collaborating async through a [Google Doc Agenda (internal)](https://docs.google.com/document/d/1JsS4kVu8X8LtFva35StlNfabWfgZTd0tl3I8-w7hJwE/edit#heading=h.kvc0p7nyngz5).
+Given the distributed nature of our team members, our "team meetings" consist of collaborating async through a [Google Doc Agenda (internal)](https://docs.google.com/document/d/1JsS4kVu8X8LtFva35StlNfabWfgZTd0tl3I8-w7hJwE/edit#heading=h.kvc0p7nyngz5).
 Slackbot will remind the team weekly to review the agenda and encourage us to collaborate through the agenda.

 #### Monthly